Soft corals of the Keppel Islands

 Citizen scientist and naturalist Gordon La Praik has been photographing, collecting, preserving and curating soft corals from Keppel Bay and southern Geat Barrier Reef since the 1950s.
 His collection is unique because he has preserved the specimens with their polyps relaxed, just as he found them in the field.

 Many of the soft coral specimens in the collection come complete with the beautiful Ovulidae molluscs, or sea snails, that live on the corals (their ‘epibiotic symbionts’ or ‘episymbionts’).
-Also known as ‘false cowries’, they have a cowrie-like shell that often mirrors the appearance of their host coral to camouflage them from predators .
+Also known as Ovulids or ‘false cowries’, they have a cowrie-like shell that often mirrors the appearance of their host coral to camouflage them from predators .

-Calpurnus (calpurnus) verrucosus © G La Praik.
+Calpurnus verrucosus on a soft coral, Keppel Bay © G La Praik.